When updating a Rudder install, changes_executionTimeStamp_idx index is not created

 CREATE INDEX changes_executionTimeStamp_idx ON RudderSysEvents (executionTimeStamp) WHERE eventType = 'result_repaired';

-Updated by Vincent MEMBRÉ over 4 years ago
+Updated by Vincent MEMBRÉ almost 5 years ago

 - Status changed from Pending release to Released